Undistraction/folktale-validations/README.md

 * `lib` directory with imports transpiled for use by bundlers.
 * `dist` directory with a UMD build.

+## Contributing

+I welcome contributions, but ask you open an issue to discuss the bugfix or feature before you open a PR.
+Please keep any PRs as focussed as possible.

 ## Maintainance

 ### Tests